TBSSvis: Visual Analytics for Temporal Blind Source Separation: Evaluation

 \subsubsection{RQ3: Possible Improvements}

 When asked about improvements to \toolname{}, we got responses mainly pertaining to the parameter selection.
-E4 would like better syntax for directly selecting lags.
-E2–E4 often ended up with an empty selection in the PCP because they expected brushes to be combined with union instead of intersection.
-They also want to select all filtered and remove all selected lags at once.
-Aside from the lag selection improvements, more DOI functions would be appreciated, but no participant suggested an alternative.
-E5 suggested to support loading precomputed results, possibly from other TBSS algorithms.
-E2 asked for more legends, explanations, and guidance overall.
+E4 would prefer if the syntax to directly select lags matched commands available in R. E2–E4 often ended up with an empty selection in the PCP because they expected brushes to be combined with union instead of intersection.
+They also want to select all filtered lags and remove all selected lags at once.
+Aside from the lag selection improvements, more DOI functions would be appreciated.
+We added one measure for periodicity \cite{vlachos2005} following one participant suggestion.
+E5 suggested to support loading precomputed results, possibly from other TBSS methods.
+E2 asked for more legends, explanations, and a stronger guidance degree.
 E1 suggested the ability to freely reorder components everywhere, and providing alternative color palettes.
-With E1 we also discussed the option of showing correlations between input data in the \textit{Data Load} screen as another sanity check.
+With E1 we also discussed the option of showing correlations between input data in the \textit{Input Visualization} screen as another sanity check.